‘Military camp’: Palestinian town of Huwara under 55-day Israeli closure

 The situation is a microcosm of daily life for Palestinians in the occupied West Bank since then.

-As it launched an ongoing military assault on the besieged Gaza Strip, killing more than 15,00 Palestinians – the majority of them women and children – the Israeli army imposed severe movement restrictions on the occupied West Bank.
+As it launched an ongoing military assault on the besieged Gaza Strip, the Israeli army imposed severe movement restrictions on the occupied West Bank.

 The further closure of Huwara and the surrounding towns means residents are forced to use mountainous backroads through Palestinian villages to access basic items.
 What was once a 10-minute journey by car now takes hours.